Logo

 Kristalina Georgieva's thesis was on "Environmental Protection Policy and Economic Growth in the USA".

-Kristalina Georgieva did postgraduate research and studies in natural resource economics and environmental policy at the London School of Economics in the late 1980s and at the Massachusetts Institute of Technology.
+Kristalina Georgieva was a post-doctoral research fellow in natural resource economics and environmental policy at the London School of Economics from 1987 to 1988, a Fulbright fellow at the Massachusetts Institute of Technology, and a visiting professor in Fiji at the University of the South Pacific.

 Kristalina Georgieva is fluent in Bulgarian, English, and Russian, and speaks some French.